The Brayherds are coming to take back the Eightpoints

 The Gors are really cool models, and they embody the idea of the Beasts of Chaos hordes better than any other models, but their fighter profiles are almost always outmatched by other fighter types in the Beasts of Chaos Warband – unless you want numbers superiority on the tabletop, in which case you can’t go wrong with the very cheap basic Gors with paired Gor-Blades.

-The basic Ungor with Ungor Blade and Half-Shield costs 60 points.
-It has a terrible melee attack, only 8 wounds, but a Toughness of 4.
+The basic Ungor with Ungor Blade and Half-Shield has a terrible melee attack, only 8 wounds, but a Toughness of 4.
 It is a worse version of the shield-carrying Gor, and as such it is virtually useless.

 The same goes for its Leader version, the Ungor Halfhorn, which has the Leader ability, twice the wounds and a better attack, but which doesn’t really bring anything interesting to the table.
 Avoid this unless you have a Rule of Cool compelling you to field an all-Ungor warband, in which case I won’t stop you (and no one should).

-The Ungor with Gnarlspear and Half-Shield is a much better use of the Ungor kit.
-It costs 70 points, and still only has 8 wounds, but it has a nice 2-inch range spear attack with a critical damage of 4, and a Toughness of 4 as well, which is quite a lot of survivability for 70 points.
-They’ll go down fast, but anything with a move of 5 and a spear provides you with tactical options in Warcry.
+The Ungor with Gnarled Shortspear and Half-Shield is a much better use of the Ungor kit.
+It has only 8 wounds, but it has a nice 2″ range spear attack with a critical damage of 4, and a Toughness of 4 as well, which is quite a lot of survivability for 70 points.
+They’ll go down fast, but anything with a move of 5″ and a spear provides you with tactical options in Warcry.

-The Ungor Raider and its Leader version, the Ungor Raider Halfhorn, are the only fighters in the Beasts of Chaos warband with a Ranged attack profile.
-The basic version costs 70 points.
-Its melee attack is as good as the one on a basic Ungor, but it also has 2 3-15 inch range attacks.
+The Ungor Raider and its Leader version, the Ungor Raider Halfhorn, are some of the few fighters in the Beasts of Chaos warband with a Ranged attack profile.
+The basic version’s melee attack is as good as the one on a basic Ungor, but it also has 2 3″-15″ range attacks.

 They aren’t great ranged attacks at all, but it gives you an extra tool to work with, and it has access to the Triple ability Volley of Arrows, which adds half of the value of the dice rolled for the ability, rounding up, to its ranged attacks characteristic for 1 activation.
 This means you could end up with 5 ranged attacks instead of 2, which can be great if you’re at a range where you can attack twice on a target.

-The Leader version costs 140 points, has twice the wounds, a better melee profile and the same ranged attack, but it also has the Leader ability which can give you an extra attack action.
+The Leader version has twice the wounds, a better melee profile and the same ranged attack, but it also has the Leader ability which can give you an extra attack action.

 This makes a nice little combo possible: If you’re within range of more than one enemy at the beginning of an activation and you have the dice rolls for it, you could use Volley of Arrows to buff the Leader’s attacks, kill one enemy and then activate Rip, Gore and Tear! to attack another enemy with the buffed attacks characteristic.
 That’s a lot of ranged damage for a 140 points fighter.